AOSC-Tracking/bigsh0t/README.md

 ### Windows 64 bit

 Make sure that you compile to a 64-bit target.
 If you compile to 32-bit DLL:s, Shotcut will not be able to load them.
 Bigsh0t will use OpenMP on Windows.
+By default, Bigsh0t will use SSE intrinsics.

 ### OSX

 Shotcut will use OpenMP and requires it to be installed as when using `brew`:

     brew install libomp

+By default, Bigsh0t will not use SSE intrinsics.

+### Linux

+By default, Bigsh0t will not use SSE intrinsics.

 ## Install